How Disease and Conquest Carved a New Planetary Landscape

 One of Cortés’ solders, Bernal Díaz del Castillo, wrote, “I swear that all the houses on the lake were full of heads and corpses … The streets, squares, houses, and courts were filled with bodies so that it was almost impossible to pass.”
 Native Americans fought on, but they could not overcome wave after wave of disease, resulting food shortages, and superior Spanish warfare technology.
 So ended a fast-expanding empire that was the same size as modern-day Italy, 300,000 square kilometers, and whose population numbered somewhere between 11 and 25 million people.
 Only about 2 million survived the conquest.

-The new diseases spread down through Panama, with a contemporary visiting historian estimating that more than 2 million died there between 1514 and 1530.
+The new diseases spread down through Panama, with a contemporary visiting historian estimating that more than 2 million died there from 1514 to 1530.
 From there the march of infective agents then continued through the Darien Gap and into South America.
 The largest empire in the Americas—and by some measures the largest in the world at that time—was that of the Incas, whose lands stretched along the backbone of the continent, the Andes mountains.
 Francisco Pizarro, another Spanish conquistador, made contact with the Incas in 1526, without invading.
 Some estimate that it only took a year after the meeting for Huayna Capac to become the first Inca ruler to die in the epidemic.

-Unlike the Tenōchtitlan catastrophe, the unfolding end of the Inca Empire is more difficult to piece together because writing was not part of the Inca civilization, and the Spanish only heard of Capac’s death in 1531.
+Unlike the Tenōchtitlan catastrophe, the unfolding end of the Inca Empire is more difficult to piece together, because writing was not part of the Inca civilization, and the Spanish only heard of Capac’s death in 1531.
 Many say he died of smallpox, but a careful reading of the various accounts, including descriptions of the mummified body, suggests he more likely succumbed to one of the more easily transmitted and faster-spreading European diseases, such as measles or influenza.
-Regardless, the Incas were fatally weakened, and their empire, of 2 million square kilometers and an estimated 10–25 million people, was overrun by Pizarro’s men.
+Regardless, the Incas were fatally weakened, and their empire, of 2 million square kilometers and an estimated 10 to 25 million people, was overrun by Pizarro’s men.
 The Incas did, it seems, keep population records using a system of knots on string called quipi, but the knowledge of how to decipher these was lost as four centuries of rapidly evolving Inca civilization was destroyed.
 Again, exact numbers are not known, but researchers estimate that about half the population died at the time of immediate conquest.

 When trying to understand the catastrophic loss of Native American life, many mistakenly focus only on smallpox.
 This was an important killer, but by no means the only one.
 Influenza, measles, typhus, pneumonia, scarlet fever, malaria, and yellow fever, amongst others, arrived in wave after wave.
 Added to this were the casualties of the wars against the Spanish and later the Portuguese, English, and French, plus those worked to death after being forced into slavery.
 Such was the chaos of the changes and the loss of so many lives, traditional societies were largely destroyed and farming collapsed—and so famine added to the death toll.
 It appears that at least 70 percent of people died following sustained European contact, and often 90 percent or more, according to information from the better-studied villages, towns, and regions.

-Did this re-joining of two branches of humanity after 12,000 years of separation change Earth’s history as well as human history?
+Did this rejoining of two branches of humanity after 12,000 years of separation change Earth’s history as well as human history?
 The global mixing of humans and their deadly diseases is just one aspect of a much larger global biological mixing that the historian Alfred Crosby called the Columbian Exchange.
 Not only did pathogens travel, so did plants and animals.
 Species moved from one continent to another, and one ocean basin to another, outside their evolutionary context.
 This led to a globalization and homogenization of the world’s species, which continues today.

 Most dramatically, the Columbian Exchange transformed farming and human diets.
 This change is often so culturally ingrained that we take it for granted.
 It is difficult to conceive that in Europe there were no potatoes or tomatoes before the 16th century; in the Americas, no wheat or bananas; no chili peppers in China or India; and no peanuts in Africa.
-The transformation of diets was near-total: even deep in the Congo rainforest, the staple is cassava, a plant originally from South America, while deep in the Amazon rainforest the Yanomami eat plantains, which were domesticated in Africa.
+The transformation of diets was near total: even deep in the Congo rainforest, the staple is cassava, a plant originally from South America, while deep in the Amazon rainforest the Yanomami eat plantains, which were domesticated in Africa.

 Farmers, from the 16th century onward, suddenly had a much greater number of crops and animals to choose from.
 The best crop for the local environmental conditions, sourced from anywhere in the world, could now be planted.
 People picked the ones that worked well, incorporating them into new farming systems.
 The increase in the diversity of crops planted in any one place was also a boon to farmers worldwide.
 These new crops not only improved yields.
 In China, for example, the arrival of maize allowed drier lands to be farmed, driving new waves of deforestation and a large population increase.